project-oak/oak/docs/concepts.md

 The available pseudo-Nodes are:

 - **gRPC pseudo-node**: Provides a 'front door' for external interaction with an Oak Application, by implementing a gRPC service.
-External requests to the gRPC service are written to a channel that connects from the pseudo-Node to the initial Node of the Application.
-Each new request is accompanied by a corresponding inbound channel handle, which the initial Node uses to send response messages.
 The Oak Runtime automatically creates a gRPC pseudo-Node at Application start-of-day (and so gRPC pseudo-Nodes cannot be created with `node_create()`).
+External method invocations of the Application's gRPC service are delivered to a channel that connects from the pseudo-Node to the initial Node of the Application, as a message no data bytes but with two attached handles (in the following order):
+  - A handle for the read half of a channel holding the inbound request, ready for the Node to read.
+  - A handle for the write half of a channel that the Node should write the corresponding response message(s) to.
 - **Logging pseudo-node**: Provides a logging mechanism for Nodes under development by including a single inbound channel; anything received on the channel will be logged.
 This node should only be enabled during application